ICSME19/ICSME2019/README.md

-# MSR'19
+# ICSME2019

-This repository contains the data used in the paper sublitted at MSR 2019 entitled ["An longitudinal analysis of bug triaging and bug resolution across Eclipse releases"].
+This repository contains the data used in the paper sublitted at ICSME 2019 entitled ["An longitudinal analysis of bug triaging and bug resolution across Eclipse releases"].

 ## Structure